This text was last updated on 22 June 2020

 - Therefore, extrapolating those variations to similar practices world-wide means that we can better speak of plural shamanisms.

 - Shamanisms are not unchanging but always in movement as they adapt to historical, geographical, cultural and political changes.

-- Archeolology evidences similar practices for tens of thousands of years, i.e. they seem a very ‘human thing’ to do.
+- Archeology shows evidence of similar practices all throughout history, i.e. they seem a very ‘human thing’ to do.